rishabprasad005/role-courses/RH124/Notes.md

   Are you sure you want to continue connecting (yes/no)? yes
   ```

-   Each time you connect to a remote host with ssh, the remote host sends ssh  its host key to authenticate itself and to help set up encrypted  communicationThe ssh command compares that against a list of saved host  keys to make sure it has not changed.
+   Each time you connect to a remote host with ssh, the remote host sends ssh  its host key to authenticate itself and to help set up encrypted  communication.
+The ssh command compares that against a list of saved host  keys to make sure it has not changed.
 If the host key has changed, this  might indicate that someone is trying to pretend to be that host to hijack  the connection which is also known as man-in-the-middle attack.
 In SSH, host  keys protect against man-in-the-middle attacks, these host keys are unique  for each server, and they need to be changed periodically and whenever a  compromise is suspected.

   You will get this warning if your local machine does not have a host key saved for the remote host.
 If you enter yes, the host key that the remote host sent will be accepted and saved for future reference.
 Login will continue, and you should not see this message again when connecting to this host.
 If you enter no, the host key will be rejected and the connection closed.